IntersectMBO/governance-actions/schemas/specification.md

 # Intersect Governance Action Metadata Standard

 > Note: here for now, could move to CIPs in the future

 These metadata objects extend the existing CIP-108 standard.

+The motivation for this is to prevent metadata replay attacks.

 ## Common